cruzzoe/cruzzoe.github.io/_posts/2022-11-19-BAD SECTOR JUMP.md

 - Can the data be replaced?
 E.g personal photos.
 Chances are not.
 - Disruption to BAU activities e.g work/medical.
 Opportunity costs exist here
 - Financial loss.
 E.g products you’ve bought that can be rebought (at cost)

+## Edit - 31-12-2022
+Since writing this post, I've had a few more drive failures.

+In total:
+- 1x Seagate IronWolf 4TB (Bad Sectors from SMART)
+- 1x Toshiba 16TB Nas drive (Failing drive according to synology)
+- 1x Toshiba 8TB Nas drive (SMART won't run and Truenas reports drive as failed)

+Don't make the mistake of thinking new drives should work because they are new.
+Remember the bathtube failure curve.